Rudge Cup: Description and use

 The cup is 46mm high, with a rim diameter of 89-93mm (once circular, now a little squashed).
 The base, now missing, is 58mm in diameter.
 The Champlevé enamelling is in three zones: a lower zone consisting of a grid of rectangles; a central zone consisting of fourteen alternating rectangles (these being subdivided into four smaller rectangles with crenellations along the top), alternating with a leaf-shaped design; a third, narrow, grooved channel at the top containing the lettering given below.

 It is believed that the cup once formed part of a set of ornamental souvenir bowls.
-However, the fact that there is no sign of a similar vessel covering the central and eastern sectors of the Wall suggests otherwise.
+However, the fact that there is no sign of a similar vessel covering the central and eastern sectors of the Wall may suggest otherwise.
 Whether the Cup was a souvenir for a retired soldier, a libation vessel or a present to be given to other people is something that will probably never be clear.

 The Cup appears to show a schematic drawing of Hadrian's Wall originally picked out in coloured enamels with turrets and milecastles, although this is open to debate.

 The inscription on the cup is as follows: